lukexi/bindings-Oculus/README.md

   1. run sample program. `cabal run sample1`
   1. set Display Mode to "Direct HMD Access form Apps" (Windows only)
   1. run sample program. `cabal run sample2`           (Windows only)

+## Note
+If you'd like to update the OculusSDK and I haven't gotten around to it yet (...assuming things haven't changed too much in the SDK):
+1. Unzip the latest SDK as before
+1. Edit `findOculusSDKSources.sh` with the SDK folder name
+1. Run `findOculusSDKSources.sh` and copy the results into bindings-Oculus.cabal
+    under `c-sources:`

 ![screen capture](bindings-Oculus-sample2.png)